mzimmerm/flutter_charts/README.md

       //        This shows a bug where negatives go below X axis.
       // If we want the chart to show User-Provided textual Y labels with
       // In each column, adding it's absolute values should add to same number:
-      // todo-11-examples 100 would make more sense, to represent 100% of stocks in each category.
+      // todo-04-examples 100 would make more sense, to represent 100% of stocks in each category.
+Also columns should add to the same number?

       chartData = ChartData(
-      // each column should add to same number. everything else is relative. todo-11-examples maybe no need to add to same number.
+      // each column should add to same number. everything else is relative.
       dataRows: const [
       [-9.0, -8.0, -8.0, -5.0, -8.0],
       [-1.0, -2.0, -4.0, -1.0, -1.0],